Top fitness manager sections that make the best resume

 - Reverse-chronological resume format;

-- Functional resume format;
+- Functional skills-based resume format;

-- Hybrid (or Combination) resume format;
+- Combination (or Hybrid) resume format.

-Fitness Manager Resume Summary best practices
+Fitness Manager Resume Formatting Checklist

 To take it a step further, check out how your resume can stand out without leaning too much on the creative side.